S1h2i3v4u/learn-mysql/sql-scripts/DQL/DQL.md

 # DQL (Data Query Language)
-- in SQL is used to retrieve data from the database.
+- DQL in SQL is used to retrieve data from the database.

 ## SELECT (View/retrieve data)
 Used to query (fetch/view) data from a table.